RELG101 Introduction to the Western (Abrahamic) Religions: Judaism, Christianity, and Islam Sections

 An exploration of the Bible's "dark side," with emphasis on texts that center on sex, deceit, and murder.

-RELG317 The Origins of Christianity: Social, Religious, and Political Milieux Sections
+RELG316 The Origins of Christianity: Literary Contexts Sections

-The origins of Christianity as reflected in early Christian literature of the first and early second centuries (including the New Testament).
+The origins of Christianity as reflected in the New Testament and contemporaneous literature.

 RELG415 The Life and Thought of Paul of Tarsus Sections